bengarosi/bengarosi.github.io/README.md

 # Galaxy Runner

 ## Description:
   _Spacewar is a single player space shooter.
-Fly throughout the universe dodging space rocks and fighting Enemy Space Ships!_
+Fly throughout the universe dodging space rocks and fighting Enemy Space Ships!
+The ZIP file to download the game can be found here,

 ## Instructions:
   _To win the game, eliminate all enemy Space Ships._